replicatedhq/help-center/content/docs/troubleshoot/analyzers/docker-icc.md

 Some installations of Docker will disable inter-container communication, preventing containers on the server from communicating with each other over the host networking stack.
 This is a default setting for enterprise distrubutions such as RedHat Enterprise Linux.

-When debugging problems, this might be be obvious, and if ICC is disabled, a message will be displayed in the support bundle analyzers to help make the engineer aware of the fact that inter-container communication will be blocked.
+When debugging problems, this might not be obvious, and if ICC is disabled, a message will be displayed in the support bundle analyzers to help make the engineer aware of the fact that inter-container communication will be blocked.